Oopsie Doodles of NC

 up and to have dew claws removed.

 After this visit, we will begin contacting families to make selections in order of reservations.
-(We ask that you be prepared at this point to make your choice quickly once contacted so that other families may make their decision as well.)
-We also will begin the process of biosensory training by regularly manipulating puppy's paws, legs and body.
-Photos updated on website and on social media (facebook and instagram)
+(We ask that you keep a close eye on our social media and website so you know what puppy you and your family might be interested in selecting).
+Please be prepared make your choice quickly once contacted so that other families may make their decision as well.
+While we do not allow in-person visits prior to puppy's 6 week shots, we are happy to schedule video chats to help assist you in choosing your new family member.
+We also will begin the process of biosensory training by regularly manipulating puppy's paws, legs and body when puppies turn 1 week old.
+Photos updated on website and on social media (facebook and instagram).

 We will send you a survey to assess